YeeeeeHan/decentralised-social/decentralised_social/README.md

 Load balancer

 - Load balancers will be used to efficiently distribute network traffic across different instances of backend application serers, to ensure high availability and reliability of the social network.
 It also provides the flexibility to add or subtract servers as demand dictates.
+- The load balancer also acts as a gateway to other services in the network such as distributed caches,

 Transaction relayers